Affiliate links on Android Authority may earn us a commission. Learn more.

 Are there any limits to using Bluetooth speakers for Alexa audio?

-Even if you’re using a dedicated Bluetooth speaker, you may (potentially) have to ask Alexa to “pair Bluetooth” whenever your Bluetooth speaker comes back online, specifically after being turned off or going out of range.
+Even if you’re using a dedicated Bluetooth speaker, you may (potentially) have to ask Alexa to “pair Bluetooth” whenever your Bluetooth speaker comes back online, specifically after it’s turned off or goes out of range.
 You can dodge this by leaving a speaker on, paired, and close by.

 There doesn’t seem to be an official answer, but we’d assume not.
-The mic array on your Alexa speaker is probably superior, in any case, since it’s designed to hear voice requests anywhere in a room instead of just enable phone calls.
+In any event the mic array on your Alexa speaker is probably superior, since it’s designed to listen for voice requests anywhere in a room instead of just enable phone calls.

 If you’re pairing with an Amazon Echo product, a Bluetooth speaker must support both AVRCP (the Audio/Video Remote Control Profile) and A2DP (the Advanced Audio Distribution Profile).
 These are both extremely common, and even a speaker a decade old will probably be compatible.
 Third-party Alexa devices should have similar requirements.